lindeer/dartbook/README.md

 Second, it contains some issues, e.g. glossary matching in different lingual text.

+There is a nodejs project forked of gitbook called [honkit](https://github.com/honkit/honkit), but it inherits bugs and errors since gitbook, and its update and bug-fixing is very slow.

 ### What

-Try to keep everything same with gitbook, so it is compatible to run existing book projects.
+Try to keep everything same with gitbook, dartbook is compatible to run existing book projects.
 A little differences are:

 1. No glossary generated page.
-All glossary entries are shown current page, no more jumping to glossary page.
+All glossary entries are shown as tooltip, no more link jumping.

 2. Encoding text as slug id.
 In different lingual text, many glossories contain special characters.